 You can explore centuries-old footpaths and alleys and see old landmarks like the Church of the Star and a medieval fountain.
 We recommend entering Piazza Leandra from adjacent Piazza Aurelio Saffi through the charming Archetto Passage, an ancient gate in thick walls.

 Near Piazza Leandra, on Piazza Regina Margherita, you’ll also find the bustling Civitavecchia Market.
-Known also as the San Lorenzo Market, this a super-fun place to go for a morning walk.
+Known also as the San Lorenzo Market, this is a super-fun place to go for a morning walk.
 Local vendors sell all kinds of fresh products and produce, from fruit and vegetables to freshly caught fish.

 While figuring out what to do in Civitavecchia in one day, trust us when we say that eating should be a top priority.
 Boasting old culinary traditions, the town is home to various local restaurants and trattorias.